-22. The children's nursery building shall be constructed to a minimum BREEAM standard rating of 'Very Good' and after the development is completed a formal assessment of it shall be undertaken by a licensed BREEAM assessor and a copy of the assessors report along with a copy of the certificate shall be submitted to the Local Planning Authority prior to the first occupation of the development.
+23. The children's nursery building shall be constructed to a minimum BREEAM standard rating of 'Very Good' and after the development is completed a formal assessment of it shall be undertaken by a licensed BREEAM assessor and a copy of the assessor's report along with a copy of the certificate shall be submitted to the Local Planning Authority within 12 months of the first occupation of the development.